.45 GAP: Law enforcement applications

 Modern law enforcement as a whole has moved away from .45 caliber weapons in favor of firearms chambered in .40 S&W and 9×19mm.
-Despite this change, the .45 GAP has had a following amongst many law enforcement departments.
-Three state law enforcement agencies have adopted the .45 GAP as a replacement for their current issue 9×19mm Parabellum (New York) or .40 S&W service handguns (South Carolina and Florida).
-The New York State Police (New York Police have recently completed the transition to .45 ACP for their duty round), South Carolina Highway Patrol, and Florida Highway Patrol have all adopted the Glock 37 and .45 GAP.
+Despite this change, the .45 GAP initially had a following amongst many law enforcement departments.
+Three state law enforcement agencies adopted the .45 GAP as a replacement for their issue 9×19mm Parabellum (New York) or .40 S&W service handguns (South Carolina and Florida).
+The New York State Police (New York Police have recently completed the transition to .45 ACP for their duty round), South Carolina Highway Patrol, and Florida Highway Patrol had all adopted the Glock 37 and .45 GAP.
+As of 2025, the New York State Police, South Carolina Highway Patrol, and Florida Highway Patrol no longer issue firearms chambered in .45 GAP.

 The Pennsylvania State Police also carried the Glock 37 from 2007, but, due to ammunition supply problems, replaced them in 2013 with the fourth generation Glock 21 in .45 ACP.
 After recall issues with the new fourth generation Glocks, the Pennsylvania State Police switched to the SIG Sauer P227 in .45 ACP.